Can anyone learn to sing? For most of us, the answer is yes

 More importantly if she sang a note incorrectly, she could discern and correct it herself.
 She performed the song for her family and it was a happy outcome for all involved.

 Her experience shows that hard work pays off, but that’s not the only factor.
-Work by German researchers found that that it is not just how much you practice that counts, but rather how quickly you identify and correct your error.
+Work by German researchers found that it is not just how much you practice that counts, but rather how quickly you identify and correct your error.
 This is what makes an OK singer into an expert performer.
 That said, without deliberate practice even the most talented singer will reach a plateau and get stuck.

 How singing works